kengibson1111/go-aiprovider/TESTING.md

 # Testing Guide

-This document provides comprehensive instructions for running tests in this Go AI provider library, with emphasis on avoiding Windows executable generation per project guidelines.
+This document provides comprehensive instructions for running tests in this Go AI provider library across all platforms (Windows, macOS, and Linux).

 ## Test Types Overview